 Where Should We Go and What Kind of Bass Will We Find?

 Finding the fish is the first and most important step to catching a good mess of bass, and Captain Lee knows some reliable cold weather lakes for anglers to think about when planning a January trip.

-“The difference between largemouth and spotted bass in winter is that largemouth tends to rely on wood cover, and they tend to hold shallower.
-Spotted bass may lie deeper and follow bait, and they usually don’t hold on a much shallow cover.
+“The difference between largemouth and spotted bass in winter is that largemouth tend to rely on wood cover, and they tend to hold shallower.
+Spotted bass may lie deeper and follow bait, and they usually don’t hold on much shallow cover.
 Both kinds of bass will be following the bait and feeding on shad.
-Largemouth tends to pull shallower when they are ready to feed during those days that have more sunlight and calmer weather.”
+Largemouth tend to pull shallower when they are ready to feed during those days that have more sunlight and calmer weather.”

 Captain Lee continues.
 “My favorite lake during winter is Lake Guntersville, whether it is bitter cold days with deep creek channel fishing or sunny days fishing a jerkbait— Guntersville is the place to be.
 On the upper end, you can put in at Mud Creek or B.B.
 Comer Bridge.
 On the south end, you can put in at Brown’s Creek or Guntersville State Park.”

 What Kind of Lures Work in Cold Weather?